 The second stage of consultation launched in October 2020.
 It sought views on which remaining level 3 qualifications should continue to be funded alongside A Levels and T Levels.
 80% of respondents disagreed with the central proposal to remove funding from qualifications that overlap with T Levels.

 How will the new system work?

 The Government will create two pathways for post-16 progression.
-The academic route centred on A Levels is intended to lead to further study.
-The technical route will mean T Levels become the main qualification option for young people wanting to enter skilled employment (that requires specialist training or expertise).
+An academic route centred on A Levels is intended to lead to further study.
+A technical route will mean T Levels become the main qualification option for young people wanting to enter skilled employment (requiring specialist training or expertise).